Hill's Science Diet Kitten Review

 The first ingredient is water.
 Water of course only provides moisture, a necessary component of wet cat foods.

 The second ingredient is turkey.
 Although turkey is an excellent protein source, raw turkey contains more than 60% moisture.
 After cooking, the relative meat contribution of turkey is dramatically reduced.
 Therefore, it's important to ensure that other meat sources are included within the first few ingredients to ensure the product derives most of its protein from meat.

-The third ingredient is turkey liver.
-Turkey liver is an excellent organ meat which provides high quality protein and fat.
-In addition, turkey liver provides many essential vitamins and minerals.
+The fourth ingredient is pork liver.
+Pork liver is an excellent organ meat which provides high quality protein and fat.
+In addition, pork liver provides many essential vitamins and minerals.